CERT-Polska/mwdb-core/docs/user-guide/7-Lucene-search.rst

    child:(config.family:emotet)

-If you want to search for configs that have sample as their parent with file size greater than 1000, go to ``Configs`` and type:
+If you want to search for configs that have a sample as their parent with file size greater than 1000, go to ``Configs`` and type:

 .. code-block::